aave-dao/aave-v3-origin/src/contracts/extensions/sgho/README.md

 - **Role-based access control** through Aave's ACLManager
 - **Token rescue mechanism** for handling stuck tokens
-- **Rate limiting** on yield claims (minimum 10 minutes between claims)
 - **No ETH acceptance** to prevent accidental ETH deposits
-- **Self-claim restriction** on reward claims to prevent unauthorized access
+- **Optional GHO buffer** can be maintained for optimal yield distribution
+- **Initialization pattern** prevents re-initialization attacks

 ## Limitations

-- Yield claims are limited to once every 10 minutes to prevent excessive gas usage
 - Target rates can only be modified by accounts with the YIELD_MANAGER role
 - The system requires GHO tokens to be properly configured and accessible
-- No cooldown period is implemented for staking operations
+- A GHO buffer is recommended but not required for optimal operation
+- Yield is distributed automatically during vault operations, not on-demand

-## Security procedures
+## Security Procedures

 For this project, the security procedures applied/being finished are: